Panopticon-Project/panopticon-admin/CONTRIBUTING.md

 It's also suggested you use [Kali Linux](https://en.wikipedia.org/wiki/Kali_Linux).
 As well as giving you Maltego, Kali comes with a number of other open source intelligence tools, again all free.
 Really though, you can use any linux distribution, if you aren't using one specifically built for hacking/information gathering though you might find yourself spending a lot of time hunting for and downloading tools, so unless you're an old hand Kali is a good option.

 ### Virtualisation software
-Most people don't run Linux at home, but setting up a linux distribution isn't that difficult on Windows or Mac.
+Most people don't run Linux at home, but setting up a linux operating system isn't that difficult on Windows or Mac.
 For an easy route you can use virtualisation software, which will allow you to run multiple operating systems on the one computer.
 Installing an ISO file, the file type the linux operating system is downloaded in, on virtualisation software has a number of steps to it.
 Unless you've done this many times before I'd suggest searching for guides on how to install the particular Linux distribution you have on the particular virtualisation software you're using.
 YouTube is a good resource for this.
 Popular virtualisation software include VirtualBox and VMWare Player.

 ## Advice for using Maltego